How to make heatproof grips for your pots and pans

 Smooth the sausage into the Sugru grip so that you see no join.

 Press in the edges of the grip to tidy and ensure a strong bond.

-Smooth with soapy water and leave to cure overnight.
+Smooth with soapy water and leave to set for 12-24 hours.

 Now to concentrate on the pot lid.
-Take the 5g of Sugru that you had first split from the 20g.
-Divide into two and make into sausages that are a little longer than the width of your index and middle fingers.
+Take the original smaller piece of Sugru that you had split.
+Divide it into two and make into sausages that are a little longer than the width of your index and middle fingers.
 Press one sausage into each side.